 Hospice care is not about dying and death.
-It is about caring for living people with a focus on quality of life - by providing all of the physical, emotional, and spiritual support one needs for the time remaining.
-The best hospice care will relieve pain, preserve dignity, restore or provide a sense of peace (emotionally and spiritually), give you back a sense of control, and assist with getting one's affairs in order - allowing patients to focus on a meaningful life during the journey with a life-limiting illness.
+It is about caring for living people with a focus on quality of life-by providing all of the physical, emotional, and spiritual support one needs for the time remaining.
+The best hospice care will relieve pain, preserve dignity, restore or provide emotional and spiritual peace, give back a sense of control, and assist with getting one's affairs in order-allowing patients to focus on a meaningful life during the journey with a life-limiting illness.